Jack Ormandy

-Jack Ormandy (born 1912) was an English professional footballer who played as an outside left.
+John Ormandy (25 January 1912 – 6 January 1997) was an English professional footballer who played as an outside left.

 Career

 Born in Liverpool, Ormandy played for Prescot Cables, Bradford City, Bury, Southend United, Oldham Athletic and Halifax Town.
 For Bradford City, he made 63 appearances in the Football League; he also made 3 FA Cup appearances.

 For Bury, he made 87 appearances in the Football League; he also made 5 FA Cup appearances.